Community Life and Worship Program

 The student’s attendance record for an event will be available for review on C-N Connect within 24 hours.
 The student is responsible for checking his/her attendance and reporting in person with C-N ID any discrepancy to the Campus Ministries Office within seven (7) days of the event.
 After seven days, credit will not be earned.

-A printable CLW Schedule of events is located on the C-N website (www.cn.edu–click on Student Affairs, Campus Ministries, CLW Schedule) and the EagleNet Announcement Board.
-A monthly calendar is also available online at the college site (click on Events, CLW, Calendar tab) and individual listings of CLW events for more details).
+The CLW Schedule is located at www.cn.edu/clw; CLW Schedule and the EagleNet Announcement Board.
+A monthly calendar is also available online at the university site (click on Events, CLW, and individual listings of CLW events for more details).
 Students should check regularly for updates to the schedule, which is subject to change periodically.

 If a student fails to attend 10 CLWs each semester, the student is placed on CLW warning at the end of the semester of the deficiency.
 To be removed from CLW warning, a student must make up the shortage of CLWs plus the current semester’s requirement.
 For example, if 7 CLWs were attended in the first semester, 3 plus 10, or 13 would have to be attended during the next semester enrolled to be removed from CLW warning.

 Under special circumstances, or in extreme cases, a student may apply for a CLW Waiver.
-CLW Waivers may be provided to students who cannot attend CLW events and who complete the appropriate request form.
-CLW waivers will normally be given to students who have conflicts resulting from curricular demands such as student teaching and nursing clinicals.
+CLW Waivers may be provided to students who have a conflict and cannot attend CLW events and who complete the appropriate request form (www.cn.edu/clw [under forms]) and submit within three weeks of the first day of classes.
+Various circumstances will be considered but not limited to: commuting, medical issues, children, and work scheduling.
 Student work schedules will be considered, but do not guarantee a waiver of the CLW requirement.

 Conduct and Dress